-Watertown, NY – Samaritan Medical Center is pleased to announce its DAISY, and BEE Award recipients for November 2024.
-The DAISY Award for Extraordinary Nurses® recognizes exemplary nursing staff, and the BEE Award honors other outstanding staff members for being excellent every day, both at the hospital and outpatient clinics.
+Watertown, NY – Samaritan Medical Center is pleased to announce its DAISY and BEE Award recipients for April 2025.
+The DAISY Award for Extraordinary Nurses® recognizes exemplary nursing staff, and the BEE Award honors other outstanding staff members who are excellent every day, both at the hospital and outpatient clinics.

-For receiving the DAISY Award – which is an international award backed by The DAISY Foundation – Tyler was presented with a certificate commending her as an extraordinary nurse, a DAISY Award pin, and a symbolic sculpture called “A Healer’s Touch,” which is hand-carved by artists of the Shona Tribe in Zimbabwe.
+For receiving the DAISY Award – which is an international award backed by The DAISY Foundation – Christopher and Lillie were presented with certificates commending them as extraordinary nurses.
+They each received a DAISY Award pin, and a symbolic sculpture called “A Healer’s Touch,” which is hand-carved by artists of the Shona Tribe in Zimbabwe.
 A larger version of this sculpture has also been installed in the Healing Gardens at Samaritan Medical Center in honor of all DAISY and BEE Award winners to come.
 It was purchased using funds donated by the Samaritan Auxiliary.

-These awards will continue to be presented throughout the year, and nominations can be submitted by patients, families, or colleagues at any time.
-To make a nomination or to learn more about the Samaritan DAISY, and BEE Awards, visit www.samaritanhealth.com/daisy-bee.
+These awards will continue to be presented throughout the year, and patients, families, or colleagues can submit nominations at any time.
+To make a nomination or to learn more about the Samaritan DAISY and BEE Awards, visit www.samaritanhealth.com/daisy-bee.

 ###